yashkhasbage25/AnonymizingAudioVisualData/_posts/2021-08-08-artificial-faces.md

 6. kids
 7. glasses

-On an average, there are 5 faces in each category.
+There are alteast 5 faces in each category.